andrejsim/icclim/icclim/icclim_doc/source/python_api.rst

 Example 9: Custom indice (percentage of days when tasmax > 80th pctl + date)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

+.. note:: If 'calc_operation' is *'max_nb_consecutive_events'*, then max number of consecutive days for the same condition will be computed.

 .. note:: 80th pctl: 80th percentile of tasmax in base period

 .. note:: Two additional variables will be created in output netCDF file: "date_event_start" (the date of the first occurence of tasmax > 80th pctl) and "date_event_end" (the date of the last occurence of tasmax > 80th pctl).